Pool Maintenance Guide

 Weekly:

-• Test Water Chemistry: Use test strips or kits to check pH, alkalinity and sanitizer levels.
+• Test Water Chemistry: Use test strips or kits to check pH, alkalinity and sanitizer levels—or bring a sample to one of our customer care centers to test!

 • Add Chemicals: Adjust chlorine/bromine, pH and alkalinity as needed.